rileylemm/mindthread/README.md

 - **Low friction**: Just type and let AI handle the organization
 - **Terminal-first**: No GUI distractions, pure thought capture
-- **Simple**: Single file, minimal dependencies, easy to understand
+- **Simple**: Small modular package, minimal dependencies, easy to understand
 - **Auto-tagging**: No more manual categorization decisions
 - **Personal**: Built for your own note-taking workflow
 - **Extensible**: Easy to add features as you need them